A day in the life of a recruitment consultant

 If I have spoken to a candidate that matches a brief from one of our clients, I will look to set up a meeting with them to get them registered.
 I prefer to do this in person but if we can’t do that for whatever reason, I will set up a Skype call.
 The purpose of this meeting is to go into further detail about the candidates’ skills, work history, personality, motivations, and establish what type of company and role they will be best suited to.

 I tend to have candidate registrations and Skype calls booked in for a couple of hours (at least) around this time every day.

 Being a recruitment consultant, you have to really be able to tune into people.
-So in the face to face registration I am looking at not only what a candidate says but how they say it, their body language and assessing whether their character traits suit the roles I am working on.
+So during the registration, I am looking at not only what a candidate says but how they say it, their body language, and assessing whether their character traits suit the roles I am working on.

-The majority of my clients tend to look for a ‘personality fit’ over qualifications/experience.
+The majority of my clients tend to look for a ‘personality fit’ along with qualifications and experience.
 So being able to speak to my candidates face to face allows me to get to know them better.
-So when I put people forward for a role, it’s not just a skills match, I genuinely believe that they would be a great fit for my clients business.
+So when I put people forward for a role, it’s not just a skills match, I genuinely believe that they would be a great fit for my clients’ business.

 When I have a candidate that I feel would be great for a particular job I contact them to talk through the role and the business it is in.
 I then look to set up the client interviews.
 This means more call time to and fro between candidates and clients getting everything arranged and confirmed.

 Afternoon offer time.
 It’s usually afternoons that I get calls from my clients to give their interview feedback from the previous few days.
 And when its great news and they want to make an offer, I give our office bell a ring and then get straight on the phone to my successful candidate/s.

 I like to spend some time on the phone with my candidate congratulating them and discussing the next steps.
 I will also liaise with the client again to make sure there is an agreed start date and that they have all the necessary information required to send my candidate a contract and get them started in the job.